elainaglazer/dump/README.md

 # Elaina toilet 🌸

-Have you ever wanted to save something non-important quickly?
-Parsing links or images between your PC and phone?
+Have you ever wanted to save something non-important quickly? like parsing links or images between your PC and phone?
-And you don't want to annoy your social media friends by spamming their PMs either?
-Have you ever wish for a 4chan without the anons?
+And you don't want to annoy your social media friends by spamming their PMs either? how about 4chan without the anons?

 ### → introducing **/dump/slop**